 The Division of Genomic Medicine plans, directs and facilitates multi-disciplinary research to identify genetic contributions to human health and to advance approaches for the use of genomic data to improve diagnosis, treatment and prevention of disease; through research grants, research training grants, and contracts.
 (National Institutes of Health (NIH), HHS)

-The LPEGB assesses the quality of laboratory practices in genetic testing with the goal of improving the public's health through continuous improvement in laboratory practice in human genetic testing.
-(Centers for Disease Control and Prevention (CDC))
+GeT-RM assesses the quality of laboratory practices in genetic testing with the goal of improving the public's health through continuous improvement in laboratory practice in human genetic testing.
+(Centers for Disease Control and Prevention (CDC), HHS)

-This Committee advises the Secretary of Health and Human Services on human health and societal issues raised by the development and use of genetic technologies to predict, diagnose, and treat disease.
+*Archived content* This Committee advised the Secretary of Health and Human Services on human health and societal issues raised by the development and use of genetic technologies to predict, diagnose, and treat disease.
 They also discuss the medical, ethical, legal, and social implications arising from their integration into clinical and public health practice.
-(Department of Health and Human Services (HHS) U.S.)
+(U.S. Department of Health and Human Services (HHS) USA)